pmerolla/fomoe/README.md

 ### Background backfill

 CAR alone has a cache divergence problem: substituted experts never get loaded, so the cache drifts from what the router actually wants.
-A background thread loads substituted experts from NVMe into DRAM during idle I/O windows (the attention phase, when NVMe is idle), prioritizing experts where substitution quality was poorest (most needed).
+A background thread loads substituted experts from NVMe into DRAM during idle I/O windows (the attention phase, when NVMe is idle), prioritizing experts with the highest router scores.
 Next token, it's a DRAM hit instead of another substitution.
-In experiments, **reduces CAR's perplexity overhead by up to 80% at zero throughput cost.**
+In experiments, backfill **reduces CAR's perplexity overhead by up to 80% at zero throughput cost.**

-Closing this distribution gap further is ripe for future work.
-One direction is to explicitly track the divergence between the router's true expert distribution and the cache-biased distribution, and use this signal to drive cache eviction and backfill priority.
+Closing this distribution gap is ripe for future work.
+One technique that helps seems to be dampening (QMOE_CAR_DAMPEN=1), which scales substituted expert weights by the score ratio.
+We hypothesize this reduces hidden state perturbations from substitutions, and limits the compounding drift.

 ### Warmup

 `QMOE_CAR_WARMUP=N` forces CAR=1.0 (no substitutions) for the first N tokens.
 During warmup, all experts load from NVMe, seeding the VRAM and DRAM caches with real expert data.
 After warmup, CAR activates with a hot cache.
 This can be used in conjunction or to replace frequency seeding.